6 Compelling Benefits of Internet Peering in 2022

 4. Performance

 Delivering traffic via a local peered connection typically leads to reduced latency, lower packet loss, and higher speed.
+By moving peering from core connectivity to the edge or access network, traffic stays closer to end users and content.
 Because you have more control over how traffic is routed, you can also more easily address potential bottlenecks.
-Finally, network peering greatly increases a CSP’s bandwidth capacity — this makes it easier to both scale and manages occasional traffic surges.
+Network peering greatly increases a CSP’s bandwidth capacity, making it easier to scale up and manage occasional traffic surges.

 5. Support